nvidia-holoscan/holohub/applications/videomaster/README.md

 # VideoMaster appplications

 ## Requirements
-To build this application the videomaster SDK is required.
+To build this application the VideoMaster SDK is required.
 These applications are built with Holoscan SDK 0.4.

 ### Build Instructions